This is an accordion element with a series of buttons that open and close related content panels.

 Visiting campus & the School of Human Ecology

-The school holds monthly campus visits for prospective students and their families and guests.
+The School of Human Ecology holds monthly campus visits for prospective students and their families and guests.
 Register now for upcoming Campus Visit days!

 If you are unable to attend one of our upcoming visitation dates, please contact the Advising & Career Center to schedule an appointment at advising@sohe.wisc.edu or 608-262-2608.

-If you would like to speak with a student ambassador, please complete this form.
+Complete this form if you would like to speak with a current Human Ecology student ambassador.

 - Students can apply for multiple majors and certificates, but must fill out a separate application for each program

-- Applications are accepted twice a year and are open during the first four weeks of each fall and spring semester
+- Applications are accepted twice a year and are open until the 5th Friday of the respective semester at 4pm (Central Time)

 - Students can apply to a human ecology department a maximum of two times